sagargp/automover/README.md

 **Future plans:**

 * Output an 'undo' script that unmoves the object.
-* Check that we're not overwriting any destination files, and if so, utter a warning and back it up.
+* ~~Check that we're not overwriting any destination files, and if so, utter a warning and back it up.~~ Done!
+Using mv -vb
 * ~~Handle formats like modern.family.302.hdtv.xvid-lol.avi~~ Done!